RosaliaTufano/self-admitted-GAI-usage/README.md

 ## Content

-The two folders `chatgpt` and `copilot` contain the same type of files for two analysis conducted.
+The two folders `chatgpt` and `copilot` contain the same type of files for the two analysis conducted.
 In particular they contain:

 - `<AI-tool>_discarded_instances.csv`: contains the instances discarded during the manual analysis.
 Each instance comes with its category (commit/issue/PR) and the link to open the instance on GitHub.